-Many of the gorgeous vintage items we see at Repsycho have an interesting label – research has proved that many also have an amazing history!
+Many of the gorgeous vintage fashion items we see at Repsycho have an interesting label – research has proved that many also have an amazing history!

 The British fashion industry certainly produced some cracking designs in the post-war era!
 Sadly, some of these design labels have left little information about either the designer or the label.

-Rhona Roy was a very nice brand, but little is known about it.
-It seems to have traded during the ’50s until the ’70s.
-It seems to have made really pretty cotton dresses very well!
+Rhona Roy was a very nice brand but we know little about it.
+It traded during the ’50s until the ’70s, making really pretty cotton dresses very well!
 Dress patterns were also available.
 There was a mainline labelled simply Rhona Roy and a line for teenage girls too.

 In 1947, Susan Small joined forces with other fashion design companies including Horrockses and Polly Peck, to form the Model House Group (repackaged as The Fashion House Group in 1953).
 Brian Duffy, later photographer and film producer, joined as an assistant designer in 1953.
 Susan Small bought the label Jane and Jane following Jean Muir’s departure in 1966.
 In the 1970s Courtaulds bought Susan Small et al.

 Wanting a new outlet for their manufacturing business, Lee Bender and her husband Cecil opened a new store in London in 1968, called BUS STOP.
 She quickly became synonymous with the popular clothing store for which she designed the collections.

 An original idea at the time, Bender created co-ordinating designs – clothes could be easily matched with each other.
 Tops, jackets, coats and sweaters were made as matching ensembles, with the opportunity to purchase trousers, dresses, skirts and accessories to combine with your outfit or wear as separates.